Banging Toolbox

 • Large but lightweight and easy to carry around.

-• Has a nice shock-resistant grip.
+• Features a nice shock-resistant grip.

 • Available in both smooth and milled faces.